 University Honors Program and Scholarship: The Honors Program at Eastern Washington University cultivates excellence in undergraduate education by providing enhanced educational opportunities to superior students and special teaching opportunities for outstanding faculty.
-New freshmen and transfer students are eligible for the Honors Program and multi-year Honors Scholarships. which range in annual value from $3,500 up to full resident, undergraduate tuition.
+New freshmen and transfer students are eligible for the Honors Program and multi-year Honors Scholarships. which range in annual value from $3500 to full resident, undergraduate tuition.
 Freshman applicants should have a minimum 3.60 cumulative high school GPA and superior SAT reading and math scores.
 Transfer applicants should have a complete AA degree and minimum 3.70 cumulative GPA.
 To find out more, visit University Honors or call 509.359.2822.

-Presidential Scholarship: New freshmen entering EWU Fall 2014 may automatically qualify for the four-year, $3,000 per year Presidential Scholarship.
+Presidential Scholarship: New freshmen entering EWU Fall 2017 may automatically qualify for the four-year, $3000 (per year) Presidential Scholarship.
 There is no application.
 Washington resident students who apply for admission to EWU by Feb.
-15, 2014 will be considered.
-To qualify, students must have a 3.80 or higher high school GPA or a 1250 or higher SAT sum of reading and math scores (or comparable ACT of 28 or higher).
+1, 2017 will be considered.
+To qualify, students must have a 3.80 or higher high school GPA or a 1310 or higher SAT total score (or comparable ACT composite score of 28 or higher).
 To renew each school year, recipients must maintain a minimum 3.50 cumulative EWU GPA.

-Dean's Scholarship: New freshmen entering EWU Fall 2014 may apply for the four-year, $2,000 per year Dean's Scholarship.
-To be considered, complete the 2014-15 EWU Scholarship Application by February 15, 2014.
-To compete for the award students must have a 3.50 or higher cumulative high school GPA and a 1000 or higher SAT sum of reading and math scores (or comparable ACT of 21 or higher).
+Dean's Scholarship: New freshmen entering EWU Fall 2017 may apply for the four-year, $2000 (per year) Dean's Scholarship.
+To be considered, complete the 2017-18 EWU Scholarship Application by February 1, 2017.
+To compete for the award students must have a 3.50 or higher cumulative high school GPA and a minimum 1080 or higher SAT total score (or comparable ACT composite score of 21 or higher).
 To renew each school year, recipients must maintain a minimum 3.50 cumulative EWU GPA.

-EWU First Scholars: In partnership with Project S.T.E.a.M., EWU offers 15, $2,000 two-year scholarships to students who 1) participated in a FIRST Tech Challenge, a FIRST Robotics Competition or Project Lead the Way during high school, 2) enter Eastern as a beginning freshman fall quarter 2014, AND 3) plan to pursue a degree in engineering, technology, mathematics or computer science at the Cheney/Riverpoint campus.
+EWU First Scholars: In partnership with Project S.T.E.a.M., EWU offers five, two-year scholarships to students who 1) participated in a FIRST Tech Challenge, a FIRST Robotics Competition or Project Lead the Way during high school, 2) enter Eastern as a beginning freshman fall quarter 2017, AND 3) plan to pursue a degree in engineering, technology, mathematics or computer science at the Cheney/Riverpoint campus.
 For consideration, submit verification of FIRST or Project Lead the Way participation to the Financial Aid and Scholarship Office by August 30.

-View the original version of this page.
+View the desktop version of this page.